samiralam/rules-compendium/docs/phb/3-character-classes/bard.md

 ### Level 10: Magical Secrets

-You’ve learned secrets from various magical traditions.
-Whenever you reach a Bard level (including this level) and the Prepared Spells number in the Bard Features table increases, you can choose any of your new prepared spells from the [Bard](#BardSpellList), [Cleric](#ClericSpellList), [Druid](#DruidSpellList), and [Wizard](https://www.dndbeyond.com/sources/dnd/phb-2024/character-classes-continued#WizardSpellList) spell lists, and the chosen spells count as Bard spells for you (see a class’s section for its spell list).
+You've learned secrets from various magical traditions.
+Whenever you reach a Bard level (including this level) and the Prepared Spells number in the Bard Features table increases, you can choose any of your new prepared spells from the [Bard](#BardSpellList), [Cleric](#ClericSpellList), [Druid](#DruidSpellList), and [Wizard](https://www.dndbeyond.com/sources/dnd/phb-2024/character-classes-continued#WizardSpellList) spell lists, and the chosen spells count as Bard spells for you (see a class's section for its spell list).
 In addition, whenever you replace a spell prepared for this class, you can replace it with a spell from those lists.

 ### Level 18: Superior Inspiration